 Licenses fees can be based on usage, learner records, location, concurrency or revenue share.
-Many vendors require three year contracts and many more are monthly.
-The license cost can be front loaded in year 1, grow with you or be contractually consistent over time.
+Many vendors require three-year contracts and many more are monthly.
+The license cost can be front-loaded in year 1, grow with you or be contractually consistent over time.

 Every LMS provider has a unique pricing or license model based on a secret recipe of guesswork, functionality, industry, definition of user or usage, number of users, bandwidth consumption and overall service level agreement.
 Most vendors think they are priced too high or too low and they are right.
-Every LMS buyer has an unique, often undocumented set of business, functional, technical, professional service and support requirements.
+Every LMS buyer has a unique, often undocumented set of business, functional, technical, professional service and support requirements.

 Easier said than done.

-Define the Undefinable
+Defining the Undefinable

 Always up for a challenge, we at decided to sort this mess out for buyers, define the undefinable and develop an accurate guide for LMS pricing.
 We gathered LMS pricing from vendor websites, public RFP results, interviewed buyers and asked the vendors.
 We have been categorizing and defining the various licensing models, surveying vendor support for the various models and documenting pricing at any and every level as we go.

 In this post, we will define the different types of license models available in the LMS industry.
 In future posts we’ll define known pricing tiers in each model and price ranges that LMS buyers can expect to pay.

 Order, here we come.